MattB277/SASForensics/README.md

 docker-compose up
 ```

-This will run the project locally on localhost:3000.
+This will run the project locally on localhost:3000 across a pair of backend and frontend docker images.

 ## Support